 Bird Flu Causes

 Bird flu is caused by a type of influenza A virus.
 There are many types of influenza viruses, and most prefer to live in a limited number of animal hosts.
 Thus, swine flu primarily infects swine, and bird flu primarily infects birds.
-The human influenza virus is best adapted to humans.
+The seasonal human influenza virus is best adapted to humans.
 A few rare cases may occur in an accidental host, as when people who have extensive contact with sick birds get the "bird flu."
 Sometimes, a species-specific flu virus will change (mutate) in a way that makes it easily able to infect other species.
 If bird flu mutated to be able to spread easily among people, it would likely cause a serious pandemic.
-Such a mutation occurred in the so-called swine flu virus (H1N1) in 2009 that triggered a pandemic.
+Such a mutation occurred in the so-called "swine flu" virus (H1N1) in 2009 that triggered a pandemic.

 Humans may get bird flu from contact with infected birds (chickens, for example) or their droppings or surfaces with infected droppings.
 Human-to-human spread of bird flu may occur but is very rare so far.
 However, if the highly pathogenic strains of bird flu (H5N1, H7N9) mutate to allow them to be easily transmitted from human to human, investigators are concerned that a lethal pandemic could occur in humans.

 Biology of the Flu Virus

 Influenza viruses have two surface proteins that can be recognized and attacked by the human body's defenses (immune system).
 The proteins are called hemagglutinin (H) and neuraminidase (N).
 There are many different types of hemagglutinin and neuraminidase proteins.
 A recent bird flu had type 5 hemagglutinin and type 1 neuraminidase.
 Thus, it is an "H5N1" influenza virus type.
 The new strain of bird flu has two different surface proteins and it is termed H7N9.